Cedar Creek Wind Farm: Details

 The initial 300.5 MW Cedar Creek I installation was completed on time, within budget, and without incident - with the operation commencing on 21 November 2007.
 Cedar Creek I is an important contributor to Colorado's New Energy Economy, providing enough wind-powered electricity for 81,135 homes.
 Cedar Creek II has an additional 250.8 MW of generating capacity, and was commissioned in 2010.

 The first phase has 221 1 MW wind turbines from Mitsubishi Heavy Industries and 53 1.5 MW turbines from General Electric.
 The second phase has an additional 63 1.6 MW SLE turbines from General Electric, and 60 2.5 MW from German wind turbine supplier Nordex.

 Cedar Creek I is currently owned by ArcLight Capital.

-Cedar Creek II is owned by BP Wind Energy (50%) and Sempra Generation (50%).
+Cedar Creek II is owned by BP Wind Energy (50%) and Sempra (50%).

 Electricity from Cedar Creek II reaches the grid through approximately 20 miles of new transmission lines that connect to the Cedar Creek I substation.
 From there, the project utilizes an existing 76-mile (230kV) transmission line to deliver the electrical power.
 The Cedar Creek II project employed some 350 workers during peak construction, and some 19 jobs have been created to monitor and maintain the facility.